jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If only it was that simple.

 But that's the point.
-To a protagonist, solutions are that simple.
-The hero willing takes the first plunge to show everyone the way to save the community from disaster.
+To a protagonist, solutions are simple.
+The hero willing takes the first plunge because it's the leader's job to save the community from disaster.

 This unrelenting drive attracts supporters, and together the good guys move forward and force the antagonists to try and stop them.

 Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

-It all comes to a climax.
-Both sides risk it all to win.
+It all comes to the climax when both sides risk it all to win.

-And if the protagonist wins, a problem is solved, and the hero returns to being a equal member of the community.
+If the protagonist wins, a problem is solved, and the leader returns to being an equal member of the community.
 If she fails, their leadership expires, and someone else can take a crack at the problem.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think the big picture is doing whatever they feel like doing, such as going shopping or complaining about being shy.
+They think the big picture is doing whatever they feel like doing.

 The main character is thus egotistical, selfish, and a con-artist.
 Not because he doesn't help others.
 But because he wants it both ways.
-He wants to be the leader without also taking the responsibility to risk everything to earn it.
+He wants to be the leader without also taking the responsibility to overcome a problem.

 The selfish hero wants something for nothing.
 With nothing to gain, the selfish hero's followers, if any, aren't happy.

-The selfish hero is a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.
+The selfish hero is a polar bear who marches with their friends holding climate change signs.
+Instead of venturing in the blackness to actually solve the problem.

 Selfish stories thus have no levers of power.
-Instead, art stories showcase the main characters' idiosyncratic behavior.
+Instead, art stories showcase the main characters' idiosyncratic behavior and fashion sense.
 Selfish stories are surprising to the point of being weird, and can't improve the world because the main character didn't even try to.
 Film festivals like Cannes, Sundance, and Toronto mainly show selfish films using the dark majic of celebrity to attract attention.

 **Spectacle stories**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.